Snedding

 Snedding is the process of stripping the side shoots and buds from the length of a branch or shoot, usually of a tree or woody shrub.
 This process is most commonly performed during hedge laying and prior to the felling of trees on plantations ready for cropping.

-The verb 'sned', analogous to today's limbing, was also used by woodcutters in Scotland to refer to the process of removing branches from felled trees.
+The verb 'sned', analogous to today's limbing, has also been used by woodcutters in Scotland to refer to the process of removing branches from felled trees.
 Whether using an axe, a chainsaw or a billhook, the relative difficulty of snedding was a key measure of the difficulty of the job as a whole.

 The word comes from the Scandinavian snäddare, meaning a smooth log via the Old English snǣdan.

 Snedding can also describe a form of pruning when only some shoots will be removed, or when removing the leafy top from root crops (particularly turnips).